mistress-of-loft-and-spire/witchery/README.md

 * save room layout in bitsy data?
 * touch drag

+## bugs

+* buttons can be pressed by dragging a left click on them?
+* scolling while dragging room tile -> offset

 ## contributing

 please feel free to [report any issues or make a suggestion](https://github.com/voec/witchery/issues).